-Horse chestnut is an astringent, anti-inflammatory herb that helps to tone the vein walls which, when slack or distended, may become varicose, haemorrhoidal or otherwise problematic.
+Horse chestnut is an astringent, anti-inflammatory herb that helps to tone the vein walls which, when slack or distended, may become varicose, hemorrhoidal or otherwise problematic.
 The plant also reduces fluid retention by increasing the permeability of the capillaries and allowing the re-absorption of excess fluid back into the circulatory system.

 The seeds are decongestant, expectorant and tonic.
-They have been used in the treatment of rheumatism, neuralgia and haemorrhoids.
+They have been used in the treatment of rheumatism, neuralgia and hemorrhoids.
 A compound of the powdered roots is analgesic and has been used to treat chest pains.
 Extracts of the seeds are the source of a saponin known as aescin, which has been shown to promote normal tone in the walls of the veins, thereby improving circulation through the veins and promoting the return of blood to the heart.

+Veins that are either weak and/or under chronic stress are more likely to fail and therefore more likely to allow leakage of fluid from the vessels into the tissue space leading to swelling.
 Fluid accumulation is more common in the legs and far more likely in individuals who stand for extended periods of time.
 Prolonged standing and obesity can increase pressure within leg veins causing weak veins to swell, leak and deteriorate into varicose veins.
 Aescin, performs an antioxidant function and has a general vasoprotective role by protecting collagen and elastin (the two chief proteins that form the structure of veins).
 By protecting these key vessel proteins, veins and capillaries stay strong and maintain their structural integrity when exposed to stress.

 A study out of West Germany, reported in the early 1980s, showed one commercial horse chestnut product affected both the collagen content and architecture of the varicose vein and helped make the veins more normal.